Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 });
 ```

 We configured cookie as a default authentication scheme.
-This means that once we have an identity token, that is validated and transformed into identity claims, it will be stored in an encrypted cookie that will be analyzied by our web app..
+This means that once we have an identity token, that is validated and transformed into identity claims, it will be stored in an encrypted cookie that will be analyzed by our web app.
 It is where we store the credentials.
 Notice that the authentication default scheme matches the scheme of the cookie.
 In subsequent requests, the cookie will be sent and it is this cookie our app is going to check to validate authenticated requests.
 Note: an authentication scheme is a string identifier that represents a specific authentication handler in asp.net core.
 You can configure multiple authentication methods (e.g., cookies, JWT, or OAuth).
 Each method is registered with a unique scheme name.
 Policy enforcement: In ASP.NET Core Authorization, you can tie a specific scheme to an authorization policy.

 We can see that we added openid connect scheme as well.
 This handler will be responsible to perform the authentication requests to the IDP.
 See that the scheme matches the challenge scheme.
 See as well that the signin scheme matches the cookie scheme defined previously.
 This will make sure that the claims will be stored in the cookie with the authentication scheme with the same name.
 Then we make sure the request pipelie is requiring authentication: